-29.COMPANY'S POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION INCLUDING CRITERIA FOR DETERMINING QUALIFICATIONS, POSITIVE ATTRIBUTES, INDEPENDENCE OF A DIRECTOR AND OTHER MATTERS UNDER SECTION 178 OF THE COMPANIES ACT, 2013
+29. COMPANY'S POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION INCLUDING CRITERIA FOR DETERMINING QUALIFICATIONS, POSITIVE ATTRIBUTES, INDEPENDENCE OF A DIRECTOR AND OTHER MATTERS UNDER SECTION 178 OF THE COMPANIES ACT, 2013

 Your Company has put in place the relevant framework and a Nomination & Remuneration Policy as required in section 178 of the Companies Act 2013.
 Any shareholder, interested in obtaining a copy of the Policy, may write to the Company Secretary at the Registered Office of Company, which is also displayed on your Company's website.
-The Policy is also attached herewith as Annexure - 3 and also published in the website of the Company i.e. and published in the website of the Company i.e. https://transactions.nivabupa.com/pages/investor-relations.aspx.
+The Policy is also attached herewith as Annexure - 3 and also published in the website of the Company i.e. https://transaction.nivabupa.com/about-us/aboutuspages/financialreports.aspx.